cea-hpc/fastiron/profiling/RayonOnly/ScalingIssue.md

 can see the number gradually diminishing.
 The featue-specific modifications tried seems to indicate that the problem isn't linked to memory contention.

 The number of branch misses does not seem to vary significantly between execution mode.
 The number of cache misses move in a very interesting way.
 The number of L1 cache misses goes up with the number of threads, but the number of LLC cache misses goes down.
-I'm going to guess that the overall number of cache misses is not significantly different, however the "blind" split between threads result in more L1 cache misses, meaning the overall time spent fetching data for misses goes up.
+The number of instructions per cycle is divided by 2.
+The number of L1 cache goes up 50%.

-By comparing with the stats yielded by Quicksilver OMP-only execution, we can guess that the main difference in scaling occurs thanks to the use of MPI and split of the mesh: The diminishing factor of instruction per cycle seems to be almost the same (\~2).
-The number of L1 cache miss also seems to evolve in the same way (+50% from sequential to 8 threads).
+By comparing with the stats yielded by Quicksilver OMP-only execution, we can guess that the main difference in scaling occurs thanks to the use of MPI and split of the mesh.
 However the overall number of cache miss seems lower in Quicksilver.
 This could be due to the very limited consideration I gave to memory locality while developing Fastiron.

 After looking into the `rayon` documentation, notably the way `par_bridge` works, I think implementing the parallel iterator traits of `rayon` could help divide the workload in a more favorable way for cache loads.
+The usage of chunks coupled with sorted particles could help keep the memory accesses from being too chaotic.

 ## Regular execution